Ratchet & Clank Future: Tools of Destruction

-Ratchet & Clank Future: Tools of Destruction (known as Ratchet & Clank: Tools of Destruction in most PAL countries, or Ratchet & Clank Future) is a 2007 action-adventure platform game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
-The sixth installment of the Ratchet & Clank series, following Ratchet & Clank: Size Matters.
-The game was released on October 23, 2007 in North America and on November 9, 2007 in Europe.
-It is the first PlayStation 3 installment in the Ratchet & Clank franchise, as well as the first installment for the Future saga.
+Ratchet & Clank Future: Tools of Destruction (known as Ratchet & Clank: Tools of Destruction in most PAL countries, or Ratchet & Clank Future) is a 2007 third-person shooter platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
+It is the fifth main installment of the Ratchet & Clank series and the first to not be released on the PlayStation 2 or PlayStation Portable.
+It is the first installment of the series' Future saga.
 It was also one of the first PlayStation 3 games to support DualShock 3 rumble without any accessories.
-A PlayStation 2 version was planned, but scrapped.

-Tools of Destruction received critical acclaim upon release with praise for the game's engaging and fun gameplay, but criticism for its technical issues.
+Tools of Destruction received critical acclaim upon release, with praise for the game's engaging gameplay and graphics, but criticism for its technical issues.
 The game was nominated for several awards from gaming publications and was considered a commercial success.

 Gameplay

 Tools of Destruction retains much of the basic gameplay found in previous Ratchet & Clank games, the game being primarily a shooter-platformer.
 The player controls Ratchet most of the time, with some sections using Clank, as they explore various worlds to complete missions, using Ratchet's wrench and other exotic weapons gained during the course of the game.
 At times, Ratchet may enter free-fall, or with an upgrade to Clank, will be able to fly; during these periods, the player uses the tilt functionality of the SIXAXIS controller to maneuver Ratchet.
 The tilt-sensing abilities of the SIXAXIS are also used to control some weapons and gadgets.

 On occasion, Cronk and Zephyr (and Talwyn on the latter two and after breaking her out of Zordoom Prison) accompany Ratchet and fight alongside him.
 While immune to damage, their weapons are far less potent than Ratchet's.
 Tools of Destruction is the first game where Ratchet, Clank and other characters converse with one another with lipsynced dialogue during gameplay, outside of cutscenes.
 In various stages of gameplay, Talwyn, Qwark, the Smuggler, Cronk and Zephyr also contact Ratchet by comlink.
 As with Going Commando, Up Your Arsenal, Deadlocked and Size Matters, there is an arena gameplay area, called the Imperial Fight Festival in this installment.
 The player also has the ability to pilot a ship against enemy forces in certain levels, similar to those in previous installments; however, the free-flying controls were changed to more of a rail shooter-style experience, and upgrade options for the ship are not present.